Blog

 What happens if you totally miss the Medicare annual enrollment season?

-If you don’t take action from October 15-December 7, your options for changing Part D drug plans is very limited.
+If you don’t take action from October 15-December 7, your options for changing Part D drug plans are very limited.
 You’d have to qualify for a special enrollment period, which includes situations like getting kicked off of your employer’s group plan or your plan getting terminated.

-If you don’t qualify for a special enrollment period, you have to wait until October 15, 2023 to make changes.
+If you don’t qualify for a special enrollment period, you have to wait until October 15, 2025, to make changes.

-For Medicare Advantage, the only change you can make after December 7, 2022 is to drop your plan and switch to Original Medicare.
+For Medicare Advantage, the only change you can make after December 7, 2024, is to drop your plan and switch to Original Medicare.
 You can do that during the Medicare Advantage Open Enrollment Period (OEP), which is from January 1-March 31.

 Conclusion

-You don’t actually need to know every detail about the enrollment process – that’s what we’re here for.
 Simply contact us, and our licensed agents will help you save money on your own health plan for next year.

 Sams Hockaday In Decatur Illinois Can Help

 Also, don’t forget to download your Enrollment Period To-Do List.
-This will help you save money before the 2022 Enrollment Period for 2023 plans is over and it’s too late!
+This will help you save money before the 2024 Enrollment Period for 2025 plans is over and it’s too late!

 Get Your AEP To-Do List